Updates on Hoboken Connect Project: Construction Begins on Hudson Place + Warrington Plaza

 Read More: What It’s Like Taking an Amtrak Train Across America

 The hope is that the new amenities and refreshed atmosphere of the station will make passengers want to linger longer in the station.
 Other stations that have undergone similar renovations include Union Station in Denver, which has become a destination in its own right while still being a transit hub; and Philadelphia’s 30th Street Station, which has a food hall featuring local retailers and an outdoor plaza for performing arts.
-Project leaders have pledged to preserve the architectural elements that make the Hoboken Terminal so special, while adding in modern design elements to make it more structurally sound and environmentally efficient.
+Project leaders have pledged to preserve the architectural elements that make the Hoboken Terminal so special, while adding modern design elements to make it more structurally sound and environmentally efficient.

 What’s to Come